elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-main-threats-to-coral-reefs-and-what-conservation-strategies-are-employed-to-protect-them.md

 url: /learn/education-studies/questions/what-are-the-main-threats-to-coral-reefs-and-what-conservation-strategies-are-employed-to-protect-them
 score: -1.0
 related_article1:
-    id: 168151
+    id: 168153
-    title: How does the scientific method guide the process of inquiry and hypothesis formation?
+    title: >-
+        How do control experiments and the use of treatment and control groups contribute to effective experimental design?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-the-scientific-method-guide-the-process-of-inquiry-and-hypothesis-formation
+    url: /learn/education-studies/questions/how-do-control-experiments-and-the-use-of-treatment-and-control-groups-contribute-to-effective-experimental-design
 related_article2:
-    id: 168149
+    id: 168161
-    title: How do local and global impacts of human activities differ in the context of the Anthropocene?
+    title: >-
+        How do multiple stressors, such as fisheries and nutrient levels, affect ecosystems?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-local-and-global-impacts-of-human-activities-differ-in-the-context-of-the-anthropocene
+    url: /learn/education-studies/questions/how-do-multiple-stressors-such-as-fisheries-and-nutrient-levels-affect-ecosystems
 related_article3:
-    id: 168149
+    id: 168159
-    title: How do local and global impacts of human activities differ in the context of the Anthropocene?
+    title: >-
+        How do descriptive ecological models, such as food chains, help in understanding energy flow in ecosystems?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-local-and-global-impacts-of-human-activities-differ-in-the-context-of-the-anthropocene
+    url: /learn/education-studies/questions/how-do-descriptive-ecological-models-such-as-food-chains-help-in-understanding-energy-flow-in-ecosystems
 related_article4:
-    id: 168160
+    id: 168152
-    title: What is the role of predictive modeling in ecological studies, and how do hindcasting and forecasting differ?
+    title: >-
+        What characteristics make a hypothesis testable and falsifiable, and why is repeatability important in science?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-role-of-predictive-modeling-in-ecological-studies-and-how-do-hindcasting-and-forecasting-differ
+    url: /learn/education-studies/questions/what-characteristics-make-a-hypothesis-testable-and-falsifiable-and-why-is-repeatability-important-in-science
 related_article5:
-    id: 168157
+    id: 168152
-    title: What are the effects of ocean acidification and temperature rise on marine life, and how do these factors interact?
+    title: >-
+        What characteristics make a hypothesis testable and falsifiable, and why is repeatability important in science?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-effects-of-ocean-acidification-and-temperature-rise-on-marine-life-and-how-do-these-factors-interact
+    url: /learn/education-studies/questions/what-characteristics-make-a-hypothesis-testable-and-falsifiable-and-why-is-repeatability-important-in-science
 ---

 &nbsp;